alishhde/Couriers-Planning-Problem/README.md

 	- This modeling, which mathematically is improved significantly on the number of the variables that solver has to deal with, is a better choice on the first 10 instances.
 You can get results faster and get less solution.
 You may also be able to get some solution on instances above 10.
 But, yet it is not strong enough to find optimal on those instances and you may not expect to get optimal on more than one instances.
 - Modeling 3
 	- Even though we, once again, experienced a significant change on the number of the variables, still the optimal results that we could get for instances above ten didn't change much, and we were just experiencing faster solution finding, and also one more optimality.
-- Model 4
+- Modeling 4
 	- This model achieved breakthrough results, delivering more optimal outcomes in some cases, even achieving optimal results for instances exceeding 10 in a matter of mili seconds.This is our suggested model.
 Hence, one downside to this model is that, it doesn't terminated on the small instance like instance 1 and instance 5 although it finds the optimality in ms.

 - `*` indicates that a solution is found (Not Optimal) and program terminated
 - `**` indicates that the optimal solution is found and program terminated successfully
-- `NSol` No solution found
+- `N/A` No solution found
-- `Results` column gives the maximum value of the set of distances that each courier traveled

 <br><br>